valyakin/new-obyteorg/docroot/user/pages/03.platform/11.smart-contracts/_article/article.md

         or high costs of dispute resolution, are removed.</p>
     <p>
-        Smart contracts on Obyte should not be confused with smart contracts on Ethereum whose role in trade is more like that of _agents_ &mdash; parties of trade.
+        Smart contracts on Obyte should not be confused with smart contracts on Ethereum whose role in trade is more like that of <i>agents</i> &mdash; parties of trade.
 Such agents exist on Obyte too and they are called
         <a href="/platform/autonomous-agents">Autonomous Agents</a>.
     </p>
 </div>